-Special Issue: Research Notes from the 2025 National Environment and Recreation Research Symposium
+Special Issue: Research Notes from the 2026 National Environment and Recreation Research Symposium

 National Environment & Recreation Research Association

-NERR 2025: Guidelines for JPRA Special Issue Research Note Contributors
+NERR 2026: Guidelines for JPRA Special Issue Research Note Contributors

 Introduction:

 NERR has had a tradition of publishing conference proceedings.
-In 2025, we are partnering with the Journal of Park & Recreation Administration to provide a competitive forum for the publication of Research Notes.
+In 2026, we are again partnering with the Journal of Park & Recreation Administration to provide a competitive forum for the publication of Research Notes.
 Given the overlap in subject areas of the NERR symposium and JPRA and the journal’s goal of publishing papers that move theoretical concepts forward and provide clear implications for management, this is a natural partnership.

-We are pleased to announce a special issue of JPRA that will publish research notes based on the 2025 NERR symposium.
+We are pleased to announce a special issue of JPRA that will publish research notes based on the 2026 NERR symposium.

 About JPRA: